Governor Generals of India

 The principal event of his tenure was the Afghan war.

-In 1878, he promulgated the Vernacular Press Act, which empowered him to confiscate the press and paper of a local language newspaper publishing ‘seditious material’.
+The act empowered him to forfeit the press and paper of a local language newspaper publishing ‘seditious material’.

 The act resulted in a public outcry in Calcutta led by the Indian Association and Surendranath Banerjee.

-Lord Lytton arrived as Viceroy of India in 1876.
-In the same year, a famine broke out in south India which claimed between 6.1 million and 10.3 million people.
+In 1876, a famine broke out in south India which claimed between 6.1 million and 10.3 million people.

-His implementation of Britain’s trading policy has been blamed for increasing the severity of the famine.
+His introduction of British foreign policies was responsible for raising the severity of the famine.

 Lord Lytton appointed a Famine Commission which proposed certain principles to be followed for the help of the famine-stricken.